Electrotest/BehovsBoBoxen/bbb/README.md

 4. In order to reach BehovsBoBoxen from internet you need to do a portforwarding in your router.
 Se your manual how it's done.

-5. You have already downloaded and installed Raspian from `https://www.raspberrypi.org/downloads/noobs/`
+5. You have already downloaded and installed Raspian from `https://www.raspberrypi.org/downloads/noobs/` and made local configurations

 6. Now, download the latest version from our repository using git client `git clone https://github.com/Electrotest/BehovsBoBoxen`